 The parents clearly have a common language or they wouldn’t have developed a relationship.
-(Of course, this is not true in extremely extenuating circumstance, but we aren’t discussing that in this article.)
+(Of course, this is not true in extremely extenuating circumstances, but we aren’t discussing that in this article.)
 This means a child may choose to speak only one language to both parents while maintaining a level of understanding the other language.
 Older children especially will often reject the non-dominant language when they start school.

-In the case where only one parent is bilingual or and the other is not, the bilingual parent may be concerned that the other parent is “left out” or does not understand what is happening.
+In the case where only one parent is bilingual and the other is not, the bilingual parent may be concerned that the other parent is “left out” or does not understand what is happening.
 Both parents really need to be on the same page regarding this.
 It is especially helpful if the second parent is a cheerleader of bilingualism, or may be working to learn the second language along with the child.

 Let’s be clear- this is not generally a concern in other areas of the world.
 When I used to teach English language learners I would often have African students whose parents native tribe languages were different, but both parents used the dominant academic language as well.
 Those kids grew up trilingual with no problem.